stormsidali2001/networking-labs/dhcp configuration lab/README.md

 int g0/1
 ip helper-address 203.0.113.1 (ip address of the dhcp server (R1) )

+still pc1 is not getting an address : well r2 can't route a packet with a destination address 192.168.1.hostId when responding by an offer so we should add the default route: ip route 0.0.0.0 0.0.0.0 203.0.113.1

 now pc1 can get an ip address